-Website navigation should be simple and intuitive, allowing visitors to explore your website with ease, locate the information they’re after, and eventually, convert into a lead.
-Understanding the intricacies of website navigation best practices can be a hurdle, but luckily we’ve enlisted the help of the Beyond Web design team.
+Website navigation should be simple and intuitive, allowing visitors to explore your school website with ease, locate the information they’re after, and eventually, convert into a lead.
+Understanding the intricacies of website navigation best practices can be a hurdle, but luckily you have the help of the Beyond Web design team.
 In this post, we’ll share our tips for creating better school website navigation and wrap it all up in five easy steps.

 Laying the foundation

 Well-designed navigation encourages visitors to stay on your school website for longer, ensuring that no content goes unnoticed.
 As a general rule of thumb, less is more.
 Your website structure should enable visitors to land on any page and be able to find the information they’re after in just three clicks.